-Professor Steger has delivered over seventy invited lectures on globalization, ideology and non-violence in the Americas, Asia, Europe, the Middle East, Africa and Australia/New Zealand.
+Professor Steger has delivered over seventy invited lectures on globalisation, ideology and non violence in the Americas, Asia, Europe, the Middle East, Africa, Australia and New Zealand.

-He has also acted as a consultant to the US State Department on globalization and as an advisor on a US public television series on the rise and fall of socialism.
+He has also acted as a consultant to the US State Department on globalisation and as an advisor on a US public television series on the rise and fall of socialism.